 All examinations are proctored by faculty and/or administrators.
-During examinations students are expected to maintain at all times a decorum and demeanor that is consistent with accepted academic and professional standards.
+During examinations students are expected to always maintain a decorum and demeanor that is consistent with accepted academic and professional standards.
 Professional dress is required for all examinations unless indicated otherwise.
 Lack of professional dress may result in dismissal from the exam.
 The student will then be treated as if he or she had an unexcused absence.
-It is mandatory that the student bring only pencils into the examination site.
+It is mandatory that the student bring only non-mechanical pencils into the examination site.
 For Exam Soft tests, the Course Director will decide if students may have calculators, scratch paper, etc. For students in the DE Pathway, remote proctoring will be provided.

 Prior to entry into the examination room, the student must leave all personal items (books, notes, study aids, coats, cell phones, any electronic devices, etc.) in the student lockers.
 Once the examination has started, no talking is allowed, and student questions will not be answered by the proctors (other than those relating to technical issues with Exam Soft).
-Students who need to use the restrooms must first hand their test papers to the proctor and request permission before leaving the examination room.
+Students who need to use the restrooms must firsthand their test papers to the proctor and request permission before leaving the examination room.
 No more than one student will be allowed to leave the examination room at one time, and students may be escorted to the restroom by an exam proctor.
 After completing an examination, a student must leave the examination room and any area adjacent to it and must do nothing to disturb those students still taking the examination.

 Any student who engages in dishonest acts during an examination is subject to immediate dismissal from the examination.
 In such instances, the student will receive a score of zero for the examination.
 Incidences of dishonesty will be referred to the ASP Committee for investigation.
+All students in the School of Pharmacy are expected to have privacy screens for their computers and are expected to use them at all times during exams.